Capital Gains Tax Advice | Maximising Your Assets

 You will pay Capital Gains Tax or CGT when you sell (dispose of) the following:

-- Most personal possessions valued over £6,000 – apart from your vehicle
+- Most personal possessions valued over £6,000 – apart from your motor vehicle

-- On any shares purchased which are not in the form of an Individual Savings Account (ISA) or Personal Equity Plan (PEP)
+- Capital Gains Tax on shares purchased which are not in the form of an Individual Savings Account (ISA) or Personal Equity Plan (PEP).

 These are referred to as ‘chargeable assets’.